stereolabs/zed-hub-examples/tutorials/tutorial_10_metadata_stream/README.md

 # Tutorial 10 - Metadata Stream

-This tutorial shows you how to stream skeletons in addition of the video stream.
+This tutorial shows how to stream 3D skeleton data to ZED Hub, in addition to the video stream.
+You will be able to view the streamed data in the **Video panel** of your device.

 [**Github repository**](https://github.com/stereolabs/zed-hub-examples/tree/main/tutorials/tutorial_10_metadata_stream)